REGOVAR/Pirus/examples/pipelines/PirusBasic/readme.md

-# PirusBasic Pipeline
+# PirusTest Pipeline

-This document explain you how to build a simple pipeline image for Pirus.
+This document explain you how to build a simple test pipeline image for Pirus.

 ## Requirement
  * You need LXD on your computer to create it